Life-Sized, Virtual Human Anatomy Table Transforms Class At UST

 It’s in the school’s Department of Health and Exercise Science, where professors hope it will take learning to a new level.

-“This technology enhances what we are able to do in the anatomy classroom in way that extend beyond looking at images on a paper or in a textbook,” Scibora said.
+“This technology enhances what we are able to do in the anatomy classroom in ways that extend beyond looking at images on a paper or in a textbook,” Scibora said.

 Dax Leepert, national sales director for Anatomaga, Inc., added, “Even if it’s just working with plastic models, working through those ideas and topics digitally first preps the students and helps their time in the lab be more enriching.”